danieldavilaaleman/Bioinformatics_road/Snakemake_Tutorial/Taxonomy_tutorial.md

 ```

 ## Step 2 - Download Sequencing data
 Download sample data for our pipeline.
-This data is part of the [Tara Oceans Foundation](https://www.ebi.ac.uk/ena/browser/view/PRJEB402)
+This data is part of the [Tara Oceans Foundation.](https://www.ebi.ac.uk/ena/browser/view/PRJEB402)
+Each fastq file is a downsample file of 10,000 reads for demostration purpose.

+## Step 3 - Create a Snakemake file and the first pipeline rule